Lifelong Learning for Neural powered Mixed Integer Programming: Experiments

 \subsection{Evaluation in Lifelong Learning Scenario}

-\textbf{Evaluating forgetting:} In Fig.~\ref{fig:eval_sc_continue} and Fig.~\ref{fig:eval_fac_continue}, in each subplot we study the performance of different methods on test instances of each dataset in the lifelong sequence $\mathcal{T}$.
+\textbf{Evaluating forgetting:} In Fig.~\ref{fig:eval_sc_continue} and ~\ref{fig:eval_fac_continue}, in each subplot we study the performance of different methods on test instances of each dataset in the lifelong sequence $\mathcal{T}$.
 Specifically, each subplot in these figures refer to a test task and the x-axis shows the sequence of training tasks in the lifelong setup.
 We observe that as training progresses on different problems in the lifelong setup, the performance of \GCNN(FT)~\cite{gasse2019exact} on old problem deteriorates significantly.
 The older the task, the worse is the deterioration.
 For example, since $SC_{0.05}$ (top, left in Fig.~\ref{fig:eval_sc_continue}) is trained first, it witnesses maximum increase in time across algorithms except the proposed \namemodel.
 This clearly shows that \GCNN suffers from catastrophic forgetting when its parameters are updated on new tasks.
 In sharp contrast, \namemodel is able to maintain the learned patterns of past tasks when learning new tasks.
 This is attributed to the \textit{knowledge distillation} loss, which helps in promoting the model to mimic past behavior and the \textit{weight consolidation penalty} term which prevents significant drift on important parameters.

-\textbf{Low hindrance on future tasks:} While avoiding catastrophic forgetting is one of the aims of lifelong learning, it should not be at the cost of learning new tasks.
+\textbf{Low hindrance on future tasks:} \looseness=-1 While avoiding catastrophic forgetting is one of the aims of lifelong learning, it should not be at the cost of learning new tasks.
 From Fig.~\ref{fig:eval_sc_continue} and Fig.~\ref{fig:eval_fac_continue}, we observe that, while \namemodel does not forget the knowledge it gained in the past, still it does it without impacting future tasks.
 We can clearly see that on future tasks too \namemodel obtains superior performance compared to existing baselines.

-For the sake of completeness, in App.~\ref{app:ablation} we also compare with GAT (FT), GAT (EWC) and GAT (ER).
-Due to space limitation, the results on Independent Set Problem are present in App.~\ref{app:results}.
-Comparison with respect to the hardware independent node count is present in ~\ref{app:results}.
+In App A.11 we also compare with GAT (FT), GAT (EWC) and GAT (ER).
+The results on Facility Location Problem are present in App A.9.

-\subsection{Transferability on low data regimes}
+\subsection{Transferability on Low Data Regimes}